FAQGURU/FAQGURU/topics/en/c.md

 * https://stackoverflow.com/questions/15023736/multicast-delegate-c-sharp

 [[↑] Back to top](#C%23)
 ### What is jagged array in C#.Net and when to prefer jagged arrays over multi-dimensional arrays?
-(Expert)

 A **jagged array** (`double[][]`) is an array whose elements are arrays.
 The elements of a jagged array can be of different dimensions and sizes.
 If you care about speed then you always prefer jagged arrays over multi-dimensional arrays.
 The .NET runtime support (jitter and CLR) makes a strong distinction between vectors and arrays.
 A jagged array is a vector of vectors, you get all of the runtime optimizations when you use them.
 Multi-dimensional arrays don't.
 The speed difference is about a factor of two.